cyli2014/cyli2014.github.io/README.md

 ### Site Settings

 * __title:__ The title for your site.
 Displayed in the navigation menu, the `index.html` header, and the footer.
 You need to change it into your own title.
 * __subtitle:__ The subtitle of your site.
-Displayed in the `index.html` header and below your title in real page.
+Displayed in the `index.html` header and below your title in actual page.
 Change it if needed.
 * __email:__ Your email address, displayed with the Contact info in the footer.
 * __name:__ Your name. _Currently unused._
 * __description:__ The description of your site.
 Used for search engine results and displayed in the footer.
 I use it as copyright messages for fun.